PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

   * tf.keras.models.load_model("path\to\file")

 * **tensorflow serving**:
-  * is it only to load the model to tensorflow based server and ui has access to it grpc ?
+  * is it only to load the model to tensorflow based server and ui has access to it through grpc ?
+    * it can give both API or grpc access
+      * anyone can access the service with valid parameter and would get the prediction output.
+Auto scaled and versioning mechanism is also provided.

 * **tensorflow lite**:
   * is it only for **loading** the model and not to **build** the model on the mobile device ?